Sample Complexity of Probability Divergences under Group Symmetry: Sample complexity under group invariance

 where $C_1$ and $C_2$ are independent of $\CX_0$, $m$ and $n$; $C_2$ depends on $\alpha$. \end{theorem} \textit{Sketch of the proof.} The idea is similar to the proof of \cref{thm:gammaIPM_main}.
 The only difference is that we need to tackle the $f_\alpha^*(\gamma)$ term separately, since it is not translation-invariant in $\gamma$.
 Using the equivalent form \eqref{eq:falphagammanew}, we can obtain a different Lipschitz constant associated with $f_\alpha^*$, as well as a different $L^\infty$ bound $M$ than that in Eq.~\eqref{eq:F_0} by \cref{lemma:falphainfinitybound}.
-This results in the $\alpha$ dependence for $C_2$.
+This results in the $\alpha$ dependence for $C_2$. \begin{remark}[Compact Lie groups] Similar to \cref{thm:gammaIPM_main} and \cref{thm:gammaIPM_main_infinite_group}, $s$ in the bound can be removed in \cref{thm:f-gamma_main} and \cref{thm:f-gamma_main_infinite_group} when $\mathcal{X}_0$ is connected.
+Furthurmore, if $\mathcal{X}$ is a $d$-dimensional connected submanifold, and $\Sigma$ is a compact Lie group acting locally smoothly on $\mathcal{X}$, then $d^*=d-\dim(\Sigma)$, where $\dim(\Sigma)$ is the dimension of a principal orbit (i.e., the maximal dimension among all orbits) by Theorem IV 3.8 in \cite{bredon1972introduction}. \end{remark}